wujlin/Geoexplicit_SFM/report.md

 Speaker:
 You might ask: If the simulation works well, why do we need Phase 4?

-The problem is that the Physics Simulation is heavy.
-It requires storing Gigabytes of potential fields and performing slow gradient queries at every step.
-It's hard to deploy on edge devices.
+The problem is that the Physics Simulation is computationally heavy.
+It requires loading large navigation fields and performing gradient lookups at every step—not ideal for real-time or edge deployment.

-Therefore, we use Diffusion Policy Distillation.
-We treat the simulator as a "Teacher" and train a lightweight Neural Network "Student."
-This creates a model that is end-to-end, less than 10MB in size, and generalizes well to similar road structures.
+Therefore, we use **Diffusion Policy Distillation**.
+The simulator acts as a "Teacher," generating expert demonstrations.
+We train a lightweight neural network "Student" that learns to imitate this behavior.

+The result?
+A model **under 5MB** that runs in milliseconds per step, without needing any field arrays at inference time.

 [Slide 12: Model Architecture]

 (动作：切换 PPT，简述网络结构)

 Speaker:
-We adopted a 1D-UNet coupled with a Denoising Diffusion Probabilistic Model (DDPM).
+We adopted a **1D-UNet** architecture with a **DDPM denoising scheduler**.

-We frame trajectory generation as a denoising process.
-The model takes a 2-frame history (position and velocity) as input and iteratively "denoises" a random sequence into a coherent 8-step future action plan.
+The model takes a 2-frame history—position and velocity—as conditioning input.
+Through iterative denoising, it transforms random noise into a coherent **8-step future action sequence**.

-This allows the model to capture the multi-modal distribution of human behavior better than simple regression models.
+Crucially, diffusion models excel at capturing **multi-modal distributions**.
+Unlike regression models that output a single "average" path, our model can sample diverse yet realistic trajectories—essential for simulating the variability in human movement.

 [Slide 13: Conclusion]